plone/plone.restapi-client/docs/actions/workingcopy.md

 ## Add Working Copy

+### Mutation function

+Use the `createWorkingcopyMutation` function to get the mutation for adding a working copy of a content object.

+### Hook

-This function can be used to add a working copy of a content object.
+Use the `useCreateWorkingcopy` hook to add a working copy of a content object.

-- Function name: `createWorkingcopyMutation`

 ### Parameters